C2DH/ranketwo/_assignments/archival-digital-turn/02-muybridge-search.en.md

 - What you can find on the web is also determined by the settings of your search engine.
 If you change them to another language you might get different results.
 - Consult [this instruction](https://docs.google.com/document/d/1ViUm0C3Ov1w5ut1O7uY0FoOyaQxw82hvTfkfN3ZfqeA/edit)  on how to change the settings of your search engine
-- Try to set the engine to French, German, Italian or Spanish, conduct the same search
+- Try to set the engine to the language that you master best, conduct the same search in Google or Yahoo,
 - Are there any search results that you would have missed by only searching in English?